I live in a flat, can I install a laminate or hardwood floor?

 The laying of a laminate or hardwood floor in place of carpet results in more impact noise (footsteps, chair scrapes, dropped items, etc.) travelling into the floor.
 These noises can quickly become an annoyance for downstairs neighbours, often without the upper property being aware of it.

 Laminate and hardwood flooring is an attractive alternative to carpet, but is not recommended for every type of building.
 Residential flats are generally designed to take carpeted floors; hard timber floor finishes are not normally suitable in these buildings because of their susceptibility to impact noise transmission.
-Flats affected by impact noise problems can also suffer from more general issues of poor sound insulation i.e. hearing noises from neighbouring properties such as voices, TV, stereo etc.
+Flats affected by impact noise problems can also suffer from more general issues of poor sound insulation for example hearing noises from neighbouring properties such as voices, TV, stereo etc.

 Before removing soft floor coverings, it is recommended that you speak to your downstairs neighbour about the existing level of sound insulation between properties in order to identify if the sound insulation is good enough to allow the use of a hard floor surface.
 If the sound insulation between flats is described as only 'satisfactory' or worse, it is recommended against either revealing floorboards or installing timber laminate or hardwood floor surfaces.

 It is generally only specially designed flats with substantial floor structures that are able to feature hard floor surfaces without causing adverse neighbour reaction.